 Massachusetts is rich with historic sites.
-These sites include historic locations, places, buildings and landmarks.
+These sites include historic locations, places, buildings, landmarks and towns.

 Thankfully these sites have been preserved for future generations to enjoy.
 Many of them are listed on the National Register of Historic Places and are now popular tourist attractions.